San-dra09/WALMART-SALES-ANALYSIS/README.md

 CPI rose steadily across the dataset: **168.10 (2010) → 171.55 (2011) → 175.50 (2012)**.
 Despite sustained inflation, **total sales kept growing**, including new peaks in Dec 2010 and Dec 2011.
 This suggests Walmart's value positioning may make it relatively resilient to inflationary pressure — consistent with its reputation as a low-price retailer that benefits when consumers trade down.

 ### 5. Sales are highly seasonal, with December as the clear peak
-The data runs **Feb 2010 through Oct 2012** (the dashboard's monthly chart caps at Jun 2012 because of a Year/Month filter applied to it — the underlying dataset extends further).
+The data runs **Feb 2010 through Oct 2012**.
 The Monthly Sales Trend shows a repeating pattern: steady mid-$200M months, then a sharp spike every December (**$288.8M in Dec 2010, $288.1M in Dec 2011**) before dropping sharply in January.
-This is a clean, repeatable seasonal signal — far stronger and more reliable than any of the economic indicators tested.
+This is a clean, repeatable seasonal signal.

 ### 6. "Top store" rankings depend entirely on which stress test you run
 - **Overall top performer (total & average sales):** Store 20